hozlucas28/Angular-Course-2023/README.md

     Installation
 </h2>
 <p>
     Start by cloning the repository to your local machine.
 Ensure you have <a href="https://nodejs.org/es/" target="_blank">Node.js</a> installed and proceed to install <a href="https://angular.io/cli" target="_blank">Angular CLI</a> globally with <code>npm install -g @angular/cli@latest</code>.
-Open the cloned repository in Visual Studio Code or your preferred code editor.
+Open the cloned repository in <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> or your preferred code editor.
 After that, in the terminal, navigate to the project directory and execute <code>npm install</code> to install all project dependencies.
 Finally, launch the Angular project with <code>npm run start</code> to initiate the development server.
 </p>

 <h2>